BeTheTeam/SeniorProjectF2016/docs/Risk Analysis.md

       - Communication App that is connectable to GitHub
       - Allows team communication at any time and notifies the entire team when a commit is made on GitHub
       - Low-risk
-  - Trello
+  - Microsoft Project
-      - Web-based project management tool
+      - Project management tool
       - It is free of cost and can be uses to set and assign specific tasks to individual group members.
+	  - Automatically creates useful diagrams like Gnatt charts for easy project management.
       - Low-risk
   - GitHub
       - Web-based Git repository hosting service